Tumiz/py3d/README.md

 * apply rotation/translation/scaling on vectors
 * compose or decompose different transforms
 * conversion between rotation matrix, angle axis, quaternion, euler angle and rotation vector

+It is under development and unstable currently.
+But it is designed to be simple, stable and customizable:

+* simple means api will be less than usual and progressive
+* stable means it will have less dependeces and modules, and it will be fully tested
+* customizable means it will be a libaray rather than an application, it only provide data structures and functions handling basic geometry concepts

 ### Installation
 ```